50 Irresistible First Date Ideas That'll Immediately Break the Ice

 Everyone knows the first date is the hardest one to plan.
-Should you opt for something simple—such as coffee or a drink—or are you the type of person who wants to be remembered and do something a little more… out-of-the-box?
+Should you opt for something simple—such as coffee or a drink—or are you the type of person who wants to be remembered by doing something out-of-the-box?
 One thing is for sure: when planning a first date, you want to make sure it will go well— and hopefully give you the chance to plan a second date, as well.
 Read on for 50 potential first dates that will help you find your chemistry.

 1. Take a walk.

 Yes, sometimes the simplest date ideas are the best ones.
-According to research done on the best date ideas by the dating app Zoosk, after dinner and coffee, a walk was the third most popular date idea for women in their 30s, 50s, and 60s and ranked 4th among women in their 20s.
+According to research by the dating app Zoosk, after dinner and coffee, a walk is the third most popular date idea for women in their 30s, 50s, and 60s.
+It ranked 4th among women in their 20s.
 Taking a stroll is a simple, organic, and inexpensive way to get that first date conversation flowing.

 "Visiting one or several museums can be a great first date," says Michelle Ngome, a speaker, author, and connection enthusiast.
 "Many museums are free, affordable, or accept donations.
 This gives the couple a chance to have casual small talk and understand each other's perspective on life based on art."

 It's also a surefire way of killing any awkward silences: There will be an endless supply of great conversation starters all around you.
 Plus, many museums have a small cafe inside, so if things are going well, you can extend the date by grabbing a bite.